 FU funds grant you the ability to walk away from situations that no longer serve you—without the stress of finances.
-Read on to learn more about what FU funds are and how you can start funding your own account
+Read on to learn more about what is an FU fund and how to build one!

 Imagine this: you have been working at a stable place over the last few years.
 You have benefits, a consistent salary, and you get along with your team.
 But then, the company gets acquired, management changes, or the conditions at your job deteriorate, and you are no longer happy.